 When a tooth is cracked or has a deep cavity, bacteria can enter the pulp, thereby causing an infection inside the tooth.
 Without treatment, the pulp will die and pus builds up at the root tip in the jawbone, forming an abscess (an infection).
 If the infected pulp is not removed, pain and swelling can result.
 Certain byproducts of the infection can injure your jawbones and your overall health.
 Without treatment, your tooth may have to be removed.

-Treatment often involves from one to three visits.
+Treatment usually involves from one to three visits.
 During treatment, your dentist or an endodontist (a dentist who specializes in problems of the pulp) removes the diseased pulp.
-Next the pulp chamber and root canal(s) of the tooth are cleaned and sealed.
+Next, the root canal(s) of the tooth are cleaned and sealed.
 Often, teeth that have endodontic treatment should have a crown placed in order to strengthen the remaining structure.
 Then, as long as you to continue to care for your teeth and gums with regular brushing, flossing, and checkups so that the root(s) of the restored tooth are nourished by the surrounding tissues, your restored tooth can last a lifetime.

 Most of the time a root canal is a relatively simple procedure with little or no discomfort.
 Best of all, it can save your tooth and your smile!